medewitt/bio720/main.typ

 == Panel B

 In @fig4b examines the CTCF-binding motif within the CTCF-binding peaks.
-The transcription repressor CTCF has been characterizatio as playing a vital role in transcription regulation including the recombination of the antibody loci and the regulation of chromatin architecture #cite("filippovaExceptionallyConservedTranscriptional1996", "cooperDistributionIntensityConstraint2005").
+The transcription repressor CTCF has been characterized as playing a vital role in transcription regulation including the recombination of the antibody loci and the regulation of chromatin architecture #cite("filippovaExceptionallyConservedTranscriptional1996", "cooperDistributionIntensityConstraint2005").
 Intuitively, we would expect relatively low diversity in this gene as chromatin structural formation is vital for transcription (and cellular generation more generally).

 The binding motif is shown in the picto-graphic (called the "logo plot") for the actual nucleotide.
 In all cases, red represents the "out peak"  and blue represents the "in peak" from the Chip-seq (ChipSeq) analysis which is used to map binding sites.
 Those sites that are located within the peak are likely related to binding and associated with function.
+The in peak is the mapped functional/ active site of the CTCF gene while the out peak represents the CTCF motif, but not on the CTCF gene.
+This indicates that the conservation and lower diversity rates are active site conserving (preserving functionality of the gene).

 === Upper panel